amsa-code/risky/behaviour-detector/README.md

 Drift detection
 ------------------
-Using course, heading and speed we have a simple criterion for detecting if a position report is a drift candidate.
+Using course, heading and speed we have a simple criterion for detecting if a position report is a drift candidate:

+A vessel is considered to be drifting if
+* its speed is non-zero (>=0.25 knots for example) and <=20 knots
+* its course-over-ground differs from its heading by >=45 degrees

 Complexity hits when we want to answer this question:

 * When did the vessel **start** drifting?